Nīlakaṇṭha Dhāraṇī: Texts and translations

-Chinese version

 Song dynasty (960-1279) painting of the Thousand-Armed Guanyin (Qianshou Guanyin).
 Guanyin is depicted with a total of 32 heads, with the topmost head being that of the Buddha Amitābha.
 She stands atop a lotus pedestal supported by the Four Heavenly Kings with two attendant bodhisattvas flanking her on each side, while the Eight Legions of Devas and Nāgas stand before her with their hands clasped in reverence.
 A group of Buddhas sit in the clouds above.
 Ink and colors on silk.
 79.2 x 176.8 cm.
 Held at the National Palace Museum in Taiwan.

+There are numerous versions and editions of the Great Compassion Mantra (Dàbēi Zhòu).
+The different editions vary by length, content, and the way they are pronounced and written.
+Its textual history is characterized by a transition from early Indian Sanskrit origins to multiple Chinese and Tibetan recensions, primarily classified into "shorter" and "longer" versions.
+The mantra is unique for its syncretic nature, as it incorporates various epithets and attributes typically associated with Indian deities.
+The main versions of the dhāraṇī can be traced back to several key translators during the Tang Dynasty, who introduced the text to China from India and Central Asia.

+Key translators include Bhagavaddharma, Vajrabodhi and Amoghavajra.
+The shorter version by Bhagavaddharma is the most pervasive in contemporary practice.
+In contrast, the longer versions, such as those preserved by Amoghavajra or found in the Tibetan Kangyur, contain additional invocations and more detailed descriptions of Avalokiteśvara's various forms.
+Modern practitioners also encounter a third category: the popular Sanskrit reconstructions made famous by 20th-century scholars like Lokesh Chandra.
+These versions aim to restore the classical Sanskrit phonetics that were often obscured by the phonetic constraints of Chinese characters.
+While these scholarly versions are widely used in modern musical recordings and international Buddhist gatherings, traditional lineages often maintain the older, transliterated Chinese or Tibetan pronunciations.